kubiyabot/cli/README.md

 ## Features ✨

 - **Interactive Chat** 💬
-  - Chat with AI teammates directly from your terminal.
+  - Chat with AI teammates directly from your terminal
-  - Real-time responses with typing indicators.
+  - Real-time responses with typing indicators
-  - Session management for ongoing conversations.
+  - Session management for ongoing conversations
-  - Stream assistant's responses as they are generated.
+  - Stream assistant's responses as they are generated
+  - Context-aware conversations with file support
+  - Stdin support for piping data

 ## Installation 📥